circlecreative/payvala-php-sdk/README.md

 | 3003  | API overflow                                                                                |
 | 9000  | Other Error                                                                                 |

-## Lisensi
+## License

-Library ini dilisensikan di bawah [MIT License](LICENSE).
+This library is licensed under the [MIT License](LICENSE).

-## Kontribusi
+## Contributing

-Kami menyambut kontribusi dari komunitas.
-Jika Anda ingin berkontribusi, harap lakukan hal berikut:
+We welcome contributions from the community.
+If you'd like to contribute, please follow these steps:

-1. Fork repositori ini
+1. Fork this repository
-2. Buat branch untuk fitur baru (`git checkout -b feature-new-feature`)
+2. Create a branch for your new feature (`git checkout -b feature-new-feature`)
-3. Commit perubahan Anda (`git commit -am 'Add new feature'`)
+3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push ke branch (`git push origin feature-new-feature`)
+4. Push to the branch (`git push origin feature-new-feature`)
-5. Buka pull request
+5. Open a pull request

-## Kontak
+## Contact

-Jika Anda memiliki pertanyaan atau membutuhkan bantuan lebih lanjut, silakan buat *issue* di repositori GitHub atau hubungi kami melalui email.
+If you have any questions or need further assistance, please open an *issue* on the GitHub repository or contact us via email.